lilywastaken/Chess/README.md

 # A simulator for chess

 This hand-made simulator allows you to play chess against stockfish.
-Stockfish is directly linked to pipes to allow answers as fast as they can be.
-However, a little delay is simulated to make the computer move less "agressive".
+Stockfish is directly linked using pipes to allow answers as fast as they can be.
+However, a little delay is simulated to make the computer's turn less "agressive".

 Sound effects are identical to those in chess.com
 You can adjust the time in the variable GAME_TIME at chess.cpp